Oops! Sorry!!

 Vermiculite also reflects light downward toward the seeds, which helps light-germinating seeds grow a lot easier and faster.

-Best Time to Plant Seeds
+Best Time to Start Seedlings

 Especially if you're planning on using your hydroponic garden outdoors, the timing of starting your seedlings indoors is critical to success.
 If you start them too early, they may be damaged by an unexpected frost; if you start them too late, they may not have enough time to fully mature before the end of the growing season.